 This is the documentation that proves definitively you belong to a certain organization.
 Examples are union ID, student identification, military ID, and medical professionals.

-Step 2: Call your local insurance agent with your information.
+Call your local insurance agent with your information.
 It’s helpful if you’ve already completed an online quote beforehand.
 When talking to them, you can also inquire if there are other discounts you could apply for that aren't listed online.

 You may be required to visit the office with your identification to secure the discount.

 If you're a high school or college student under the age of 25, you may qualify for a

 good student discount.
 These are attainable by proving you have good grades to your insurance company by report card or transcript.